chrisenz/Analog-Circuit-Design/Installation.md

   * Jupyter and related.
   * Quarto.
 * [Quarto](https://quarto.org/docs/download/).
-* ngspice simulator.
-I'm using [ngspice version 4.3](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/43/), but the examples hould also run with the latest realease.
-Please check the [detailed installation of ngspice](ngspice_installation).
+* ngspice circuit simulator.
+I'm using [ngspice version 4.3](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/old-releases/43/), but the examples should also run with the latest realease.
+SInce we are using the EKV 2.6 compact model this requires a specific osdi file.
+Please check the [detailed installation of ngspice](ngspice_installation.md).